Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Dr. Ho Ngoc Anh Vu, the non-ovarian stimulation in vitro fertilization technique at IVF My Duc, or My Duc style IVM for short, is considered a revolution in infertility treatment.

-If in the past, the classic IVF technique required injecting many hormones to stimulate the ovaries, causing the patient's treatment process to have a high risk of complications, and the treatment cost was quite high and complicated, then with the American-German IVM technique, patients enjoy improvements such as: no need to inject ovarian stimulation drugs at all; limiting complications of ovarian stimulation drugs, especially ovarian hyperstimulation complications.
+If in the past, the classic IVF technique required injecting many hormones to stimulate the ovaries, causing the patient's treatment process to have a high risk of complications, and the treatment cost was quite high and complicated, then with the American-German IVM technique, patients enjoy improvements such as: no need to inject ovarian stimulating drugs at all; limiting complications of ovarian stimulating drugs, especially ovarian hyperstimulation complications.

 At the same time, it ensures safety, saves time and treatment costs; is convenient, reduces stress and pressure for patients during treatment.
 This method is especially suitable for patients at high risk of ovarian hyperstimulation, with specific pathologies or women who want a friendly treatment technique that does not use hormones.

-The classical IVM technique has been performed in Vietnam since 2006 and quickly made Vietnam one of the pioneering countries in this technique.
+The classical IVM technique has been performed in Vietnam since 2006 and has quickly made Vietnam one of the pioneering countries in this technique.
 By 2016, 610 children had been born in Vietnam thanks to the IVM method.

 Also at this time, My Duc Hospital marked a turning point in the development of this technique when it successfully researched and implemented the improved My Duc-style IVM protocol with a new 2-step culture process, creating superior results compared to previous IVM protocols.
 This new technique helps increase the rate of egg maturation, significantly improve embryo quality and significantly increase the success rate, opening a new trend in assisted reproductive technology in Vietnam and around the world .